CANOE-main/representative_periods/README.txt

 A package for processing CANOE databases to apply representative periods.
-Currently configured for original Temoa schemas.
+Automatically checks for old or new schema.

 =============
 clustering.py